tweag/genealogos/README.md

 Additionally, Nixtract (through Genealogos) restarts nix for every SBOM component.
 When evaluation of your derivation takes a long time, this will result in very slow SBOM generation.

+### Security notes

+By its very nature, Genealogos API evaluates arbitrary Nix code provided by users.
+If you are planning to run it as a public service, make sure to properly secure the process and set up appropriate serivce management measures, taking into account:

+- Potential for Denial of Service attacks by any user, in particular
+   * Unlimited memory usage,
+   * Unlimited storage usage,
+   * Unlimited CPU time usage
+- Reliance on the assumption that Nix Flake evaluation is fully hermetic and pure, and thus safe
+- Reliance on the Nix sandbox to be secure and non-leaking

+As such, we recommend running any public Genealogos instance in some containerised setting, such as via the provided [Docker Image](#Running_as_a_Docker_image), and properly limiting the resources available to the container.

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.